aventrix/jnanoid/README.md

 JNanoID uses Java’s SecureRandom to generate cryptographically strong random IDs with a proper distribution of characters.

 ### Compact
 JNanoID generates compact IDs with just 21 characters.
-By using a larger alphabet than UUID, JNanoID can generate a greater number of unique IDs, when compared to UUID while, with fewer characters (21 versus 36).
+By using a larger alphabet than UUID, JNanoID can generate a greater number of unique IDs, when compared to UUID, with fewer characters (21 versus 36).

 ### URL-Friendly
 JNanoID uses URL-friendly characters (`A-Za-z0-9_~`).
 Perfect for unique identifiers in web applications.